tuosuniversity/Vellum/Output/EN/4_Perception in Practice/44_Reputation_and_Perceptual_Solidification.md

 ### Article 2

-**SEO-Optimized Title:** The Performance of Self: Unpacking Your Reputation with Quantum Mindfulness
+ The Performance of Self: Unpacking Your Reputation with Quantum Mindfulness

 In our increasingly interconnected world, reputation feels like an ever-present shadow.
 It precedes us, defines us, and often dictates how we are perceived.
 But what if your reputation isn't a true reflection of your deepest self, but rather a carefully constructed performance, or even an unintentional byproduct of your past?
 The Quantum Mindfulness framework introduces a revolutionary concept: "Externalized Collapse," which sheds new light on the nature of reputation and identity.